 For most patients with osteoarthritis, joint replacement surgery is the last resort.
 This leaves medications such as pain relievers, NSAIDs and corticosteroids, the conventional method to keep the symptoms of OA under control.
 But for some patients, this will not suffice.

 At Rejuvenate Medical Group, we have patients from all parts of San Diego County.
 Whether you live in the heart of the city or Oceanside, if you or your loved one suffer from osteoarthritis, and want an innovative procedure to help you better manage your symptoms, we are the go-to place.
-We will present you with your options in the domain of regenerative medicine to help you gain the upper hand over the condition and restore your quality of life.
+We will present you with your options in the domain of Integrative Treatment to help you gain the upper hand over the condition and restore your quality of life.
 Schedule your appointment today!